 If you don’t know how to design a CTA that converts, start by making it clear.
 Additionally, include actionable verbs such as “buy now,” "subscribe,” or “sign up.”

 8. Write Easy-To-Understand Copy

+Your copy should be simple and easy to understand, so avoid long sentences and complex terms.
 Remember the language your audience uses and use the same language to write your copy.
 Do not overcomplicate things or use jargon that they won’t understand.

 Instead, use everyday speech and short sentences.
 For example, instead of a term like “onerous,” just use the plain and simple “difficult” if it conveys what you want to say.